 Pomodoro works in this manner - you are allowed to take a five-minute break that shall be followed by twenty-five or thirty minutes of work.
 After you are done working for two continuous hours at frequent five-minute intervals, you are allowed to take a brief thirty-minute rest period to restart.

 The Pomodoro technique effectively improves time management skills and sets your work priorities in a correct sequence.
-With the correct use of the Pomodoro technique, you can divide your work adequately and stay productive for longer periods.
+With the correct use of the Pomodoro technique, you can divide your work adequately and improve productivity.

 9. Encourage Team Collaboration